linnify/drf-reset-password/README.md

  (The class has to extend the class ContentProvider and implement the method make_content.).
 If none set, a DefaultContentProvider will be set, creating content with the above specified details (template, link, etc.).

+`CUSTOM_PASSWORD_SET` - A boolean variable which tells if the password should be saved in a custom way, when catching the `custom_password_update` signal (`True `), or, in the default way (`False`).
+Note that the status of the token should also be set to `ACCEPTED` if the password was set successfully.

 ## Template Creation